Blady-Com/Automate/README.md

 # Ada finite-state machine generator

-The generator translate finite-state machines described with  specific text scripts to Ada language.
+The generator translates finite-state machines described with  specific text scripts to Ada language.

 See readme.txt and Automate_Ada.pdf (in French) for more details.